bolzon/software-knowledge/AI_PARAMS.md

 ---

 ### Final Thoughts
 **Context size**, **model weights**, and **number of parameters** are foundational to understanding your model’s resource demands and capabilities.
 Combine them with the earlier terms (latency, throughput, etc.) to fully evaluate your AI system.
-If you’ve got specifics about your model (e.g., type, size, task), I can tailor this further—let me know!